 My heart especially goes out to single moms that became single again because of his acting out (drugs, alcohol, addiction, sexual escapades).
 I know you tried your best to contain the problems until they broke through the dam and spilled out…. everywhere.
 It’s a humbling, shattering, disorienting, and traumatic experience.
 In the aftermath, there’s a search for answers, healing, and a new normal.

 If you know a single mom, love on her.
 Be gentle with her.
-In fact, here are 7 practical things you can do for her on Mother’s Day:
+In fact, here are 7 practical things you can do for a single mom on Mother’s Day:

 1. Ask about her story, listen, and be compassionate.
 Let her cry and be a shoulder to lean on.
 She’s been through a lot.
 She likely continues to face challenges with her ex, employment, kids, managing a household, etc. She needs to process, grieve, and gain strength from others.